FarronF/limerick-council-meetings/meetings/2021/09/27-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 5th July 2021.md

 Participation by Members at Conferences

-Details of the following Conference had been circulated electronically to the Members:--- 10
+Details of the following Conference had been circulated electronically to the Members:
+---
+10

 Conference - “Webinar - Velo City Cycle Diversity” held in Lisbon, Portugal, from 6th to 9th